 - Removed the 70’s throughout

-- New kitchen, including the kitchen sink! (aaand the faucet, stove, fridge/freezer, cabinets, counter tops, tile back splash, stainless rails/hanging bin, plank walls)
+- New kitchen, including the kitchen sink! (and the faucet, stove, fridge/freezer, cabinets, countertops, tile backsplash, stainless rails/hanging bin, plank walls)

 - Custom built bed frames for the twin beds mid-vessel